maedamaeday/UdacityRL_p1/README.md

 and it is used for training.
 ### fixed target
 In calculating the target Q value above, Q values for the next state is taken from a "similar" neural network to one used in calculating the expected Q value.
-Here, the "similar" network is
+Here, the "similar" network, refered to as the "target" network, is the same as the main network, but updated less often.

 ## installation
 [Unity ML-agents](https://github.com/openai/gym) and numpy need to be installed in adavance.